Classifying Multipartite Continuous Variable Entanglement Structures through Data-augmented Neural Networks: Results

-\textit{Quantum data augmentation---} During training, the performance of neural networks heavily depends on the size and diversity of training data.
-However, for a multipartite non-Gaussian system, the data complexity increases with the number of modes $m$ and the stellar rank $r$~\cite{Chabaud2023PRL}, requiring a larger dataset to capture this growing diversity.
+The performance of neural networks heavily depends on the size and diversity of training data.
+However, for a multipartite non-Gaussian system, the data complexity increases with the number of modes $m$ and the stellar rank $r$~\cite{Chabaud2023PRL}, demanding larger datasets to capture this growing diversity.
 Therefore, efficiently producing comprehensive training data for multipartite CV systems is central to addressing these machine learning problems.
-To solve this, we employ a technique called quantum data augmentation, originally developed in classical tasks to efficiently generate synthetic samples from an existing dataset, thereby enhancing the model's performance~\cite{shortenSurvey2019}.
+To solve this, we adopt quantum data augmentation, a technique originally developed in classical tasks to synthesize samples from an existing dataset, thereby efficiently enhancing model performance.

 The augmentation operations typically involve subtle variations that do not affect the model’s predictions.
-An example of classical data augmentation (DA) via image flipping is shown in Fig.~\ref{fig:aug}(a), where a cat flipped horizontally remains a cat, preserving its label in an image classification task.
-Motivated by the success of DA in classical tasks, we introduce a QDA method and explore how augmented data can be constructed in the task of learning quantum systems.
+An example of classical data augmentation (DA) via image flipping is shown in Fig.~\ref{fig:aug}(a), where a cat flipped horizontally remains a cat, preserving its label in an image classification task~\cite{shortenSurvey2019}.
+Inspired by the success of DA in classical tasks, we introduce a QDA method and explore how augmented data can be constructed for learning quantum systems.
 Similar to classical tasks, these augmentation operations preserve the labels of quantum states.